Do you know what to do if your dog gets dehydrated, has a hot spot or gets fleas?

 Make sure your dog always has access to fresh, cool water.

-You can also make your own electrolyte water by mixing 1 teaspoon of salt and 1 teaspoon of coconut oil into 1 quart of fresh, clean water.
+You can also make your own electrolyte water.
+Dr Dee Blanco recommends mixing a pinch of good sea salt into some sparkling water.
+The sparkling water helps get the minerals into the cells.
 Give this to your dog to replace cell salts and minerals that are important for hydration, blood pH and nerve conduction.

 9. Feed for the heat.